Chetan-Bashetti/carwash-services/README.md

+# Carwash web services:
-# carwash-services - A web app which provides services to carwash senters where a service center can maintain a portal where all services can be listed and   can be updated based on actions performed
+## A web app which provides services to carwash senters where a service center can maintain a portal where all services can be listed and   can be updated    based on actions performed

 - Api's are created using ExpressJs/Nodejs.
 - Database Used - MongoDB.